DTMDTM/deluge-to-sickbeard/README.md

 - The torrent name (identical to the filename if it's a single file, identical to the folder if it's a folder)
 - The folder where the torrent is stored

+Please open deluge-to-sb.py to edit the settings specific for your system, such as where your stuff should go and for which trackers you want to use this.

 This script works best if you have deluge setup to have labels for your series trackers (I use it with BTN) and tell deluge to move those torrents to a specific folder.
 In this case you can have a folder, say /some/path/to/btn where deluge moves all your completed btn torrents.
 Since 'btn' is the lowest folder in that path